Lucandia/st_oxview/README.md

-                           forces=None,                # path to the forces file pdb=None,                   # path to the pdb file js_script=None,             # path to the javascript script file width='99%',                # width of the viewer frame height='500',               # height of the viewer frame key=None)                   # streamlit component key
+                           forces=None,                # path to the forces file pdb=None,                   # path to the pdb file js_script=None,             # path to the javascript script file colormap=None,              # name of the Matplotlib colormap index_colors=None,          # A color for each index according to the colormap (list of values between 0 and 1) width='99%',                # width of the viewer frame height='500',               # height of the viewer frame key=None)                   # streamlit component key